Setting Evidence on Monitors

 Hard Evidence refers to setting a particular state in a node to a 100% probability.
 This implies that all other states of the same node have to be at a 0% probability, as the probabilities of all states in a node must sum to 100%.

-There are two ways to set Hard Evidence on Monitors.
+There are two ways to set Hard Evidence:

-• Double-click on the probability bar of that state that you wish to set to 100%.
+Double-click the probability bar of the state you wish to set to 100%.

-• Right-click on the Monitor to bring up the Monitor
+Right-click the Monitor to bring up the Monitor Context Menu, then select

-The observed node takes the green color of the observation.
+The observed node takes the green color of the evidence.

 Soft Evidence (Likelihood)